NBA Rumors: Paul George Hints At Staying With Oklahoma City Thunder

 NBA rumors about a Paul George trade may be done.
 George hinted at staying with the Oklahoma City Thunder after Russell Westbrook defended him recently.
 George was overlooked for the Western Conference All-Star team, leading to Westbrook making some very poignant comments about his teammate.

 A report by ESPN relayed the comments that Russell Westbrook made when the All-Star reserves were named.
 The comments were widely publicized, with players like Damian Lillard expressing their disappointment in what Westbrook said.
-What Westbrook had to say may have impressed George quite a bit, though, possibly convincing him that OKC is the place to stay.
+What Westbrook had to say may have impressed George quite a bit, though, possibly convincing him that Oklahoma City is the place to stay.

 “Unbelievable.
 I think it’s just outrageous, in my opinion.
 I don’t know who else made the team but got four people from one team, you’ve got guys complaining about getting snubbed until they get in, you’ve got guys just talking about it all the time.”